apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### January 6th, 2017: Apache Jackrabbit 2.14.0 released
+Apache Jackrabbit 2.14.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
+See the [downloads](downloads.html#v2.14) page for more details.

 #### January 6th, 2017: Apache Jackrabbit Oak 1.0.36 released
 Jackrabbit Oak 1.0.36 is a patch release that contains fixes and improvements over the previous 1.0.x release.
 See the